Save the date for the 2024 AOA Annual Leadership Meetings

 In the new AOA Critical Issues in Education Channel of JBJS Open Access, the American Orthopaedic Association (AOA) and The Journal of Bone & Joint Surgery, Inc., partner to bring readers content focused on major issues in the education of orthopaedic medical students, residents, fellows, and faculty.

 AOA posters address a range of critical issues, clinical categories, and education topics.
 CORD Conference posters feature resident/fellow education and training-focused topics.
-View this spectacular array of scientific content.

 The Scott D. Boden Emerging Leaders Forum is the key meeting of the Emerging Leaders Program and offers members of the Emerging Leaders Program one-and-a-half days of leadership-focused sessions.